wrayjc/VCU-CODE/README.md

 # VCU CODE
-###VIRGINIA COMMONWEALTH UNIVERSITY
+    VIRGINIA COMMONWEALTH UNIVERSITY
-###SHOOL OF ENGINEERING
+    SCHOOL OF ENGINEERING
-###DEPARTMENT OF ELECTRICAL AND COMPUTER ENGINEERING
+    DEPARTMENT OF ELECTRICAL AND COMPUTER ENGINEERING

+######LAB
+    CONTAINS THE CODE FOR THE ASSIGNMENTS COMPLETED DURING THE WEEKLY LABORATORY SESSIONS REQUIRED IN THE SPRING 2015 COURSE SEMESTER WHILE ENROLLED IN THE EGRE 245: ENGINEERING PROGRAMMING USING C COURSE WHILE STUDYING ELECTRICAL AND COMPUTER ENGINEERING AT VIRGINIA COMMONWEALTH UNIVERSITY (VCU) SCHOOL OF ENGINEERING IN RICHMOND, VA.

+######DIRECTORY DETAILS
     The directories included in this folder contain the code completed to fulfill the coursework requirements while attending Virginia Commonwealth University School of Engineering in Richmond, VA for the courses detailed beneath the listed folder names below.

 ######EGRE245
     SCHOOL:           VIRGINIA COMMONWEALTH UNIVERSITY (VCU)